 - Your respect level for animals and how you introduce them to the children

-- What you allow your children to do and not do and what you teach them about respecting an animal
+- What do you allow your children to do and not do, and what do you teach them about respecting an animal

 - Your respect level for children and their desire to learn

-Of course, I am not the expert in this area – so I want to hear your experiences with Ragdolls and young children too!
+Of course, I am not an expert in this area - so I want to hear about your experiences with Ragdolls and young children too!

-You’ll see in the videos below, my nephew’s experience with my parents’ Ragdoll cats, Caymus and Murphy.
-They were 5 when he was born and they are now 8 and Marshall is now 3.
-Remember these are my PARENTS’ CATS – they are not cats that Marshall lives with – so their tolerance of him is unbelievable to me.
+Remember, these are my PARENTS' CATS - they are not cats that Marshall lives with - so their tolerance of him is unbelievable to me.
 Furthermore, Caymus and Murphy were not raised with young children.
-When they can to live with us in 2004, my sister was 14 years old – way past the baby and young child stage.
-So, it’s more impressive to me that they are OK to eat in front of him, etc.
+When they could live with us in 2004, my sister was 14 years old - way past the baby and young child stage.
+So, it's more impressive that they are OK to eat in front of him, etc.

 Marshall as a baby: